-NoiseCapture is a free and open-source Android application that allows users to measure and share the noise environnement.
-Each noise measure is combined with its GPS track so that the result can be displayed in a interactive maps within the application, but also on this page.
+NoiseCapture is a free and open-source Android application that allows users to measure and share the noise environment.
+Each noise measure is combined with its GPS track so that the result can be displayed in an interactive maps within the application, but also on this page.

 NoiseCapture can be used by anyone with experience in the field of noise, allowing to carry out acoustic measurements in a certain respect of the rules of art and then to observe a sufficiently critical look at the results provided.

 To see more videos about NoiseCapture, please have a look to this dedicated playlist on our YouTube channel.